rswamidasan/Data_Science_GCD/README.md

 The missing fBodyGyro variables: The fBody variables are derived from a Fast Fourier Transform (FFT) of the tBody variables.
 One would expect, therefore that every tBody variable has an fBody counterpart.
 (There are also Fbody meanFreq variables that do not have a Time domain counterpart.)
 So, since every tBodyAcc variable has a tBodyGyro counterpart, every fBodyAcc variable should have an fBodyGyro counterpart.
 But, there are 9 fBodyAccJerk variables that do not have corresponding fBodyGyroJerk variables.

 The features_info document does omit fBodyGyroJerk-XYZ from the list of FFT variables derived – no explanation is given.
 But, the same document also omits fBodyAccMag from this list and it is present later on and in the raw data provided.
 So, perhaps an error has taken place.
 If so, the NA entries in the Gyro rows of these variables will serve as an indication that there are missing values that should have been measured.
-(Why would you want the FFT of an angular jerk magnitude and not the axial components?
-They have both for linear jerk.
+(Does it make senseto measure the FFT of an angular jerk magnitude and not the axial components?
+Both FFTs are measured for linear jerk in the raw data.
 Surely, rotation is as important for Human Activity Recognition as linear motion.)
+In any case, the raw Gyro signals and relevant tBody Gyro measurements are available in the data if these missing values are needed for future study.
+The NAs filled in this exercise serve as a placeholder and a reminder that these measurements are missing.

 The mis-named angle_tBodyAccMean_gravity variable:  There should be no such thing.
 The angle is measured between 2 vectors, one of which could be gravityMean.
-But, gravity is not on the list in the features_info document.
+In the features_info document, gravity is not on the list of vectors from which the angle measurements are derived.
 Moreover, all the other angle variables have gravityMean at the end.
-So, this variable name has been amended to tBodyAccMean_gravityMean which gives it a Gyro counterpart.
+So, this variable name has been amended to tBodyAccMean_gravityMean, which also gives it a Gyro counterpart.

 The order of the variables: A tidy data set should have related variables placed near each other.
 The order of the variables has been modified accordingly (with Acc and Gyro measurements in 2 separate, alternating rows):

 - tBody     : 16 columns

 - fBody     : 24 variables

 - tGravity  : 8 variables

 - angle     : 7 variables

-Further, the tBody... and fBody... variables all have XYZ variables with a single Mag (magnitude) variable calculated from their values (the Euclidean norm).
+Further, the tBody... and fBody... variables all have XYZ variables with a single Mag (magnitude) variable which is calculated from their values (the Euclidean norm).
 They are separated by intervening columns of other XYZ variables.
 The position of the Mag variables has been altered to be immediately after their XYZ variables.

 The tidy data set from this step has 360 observations on 56 variables, of which 3 are fixed variables and 53 are measured variables.
 The new fixed variable is named Device.
 It has 2 values - “Acc” and “Gyro”.
 The data set is grouped by Activity, Subject and Device, with summarized measurements for each Activity and each Subject.